Sunday, June 30, 2013

 "That is to initiate Dennis into the Murder Club", Voltron said, interrupting William.
 "I thought we were going to off that Cliff punk", Dennis confusedly chimed in.
 "Yes, we'll get to that, but first we need to pop your cherry.
 Voltron, Russ and I need to be sure you won't wuss out, so we'll ease you into it with a lower value kill", William advised his cohort.
 "I don't know if I appreciate the lack of confidence, but I'm still game" Dennis replied.

 "OK then, it's agreed" a pleased William concluded.
 After that the four piled into William's pickup truck and they headed back to town.
-Pulling into a parking garage of a high-rise structure owned by Voltron they switched vehicles, departing minutes later in a dark van with mirrored windows.
+Pulling into a parking garage of a high-rise structure owned by Voltron they switched vehicles, departing minutes later in a nondescript white van with mirrored windows.
 Two blocks from the homeless shelter William eased over to the curb.
 "I'm going to park here and we'll wait while Volt picks our target", William instructed Dennis and Russ.
 "I'll call you using my disposable cell phone when I'm ready" Voltron said, exiting the vehicle and quickly walking away.

 About 20 minutes later the call came.
 William answered his disposable cell.
 "Time to take out the trash", he heard Voltron say in his ear.
 "I'm headed back toward the van.
 OK, now I've turned right and am going east on Pacific", Voltron said, informing William that he was following a target.
 William started up the van and drove toward the shelter, turning east on Pacific as Voltron instructed.

-The woman struggled briefly before her eyelids fluttered and closed.
+The woman struggled for awhile before her eyelids fluttered and closed.
 Russ slid open the van's side door as Voltron scooped up the woman's limp body and stepped inside.
 Russ quickly slid the door shut and they sped off.
 "Chloroformed her", Russ said, answering the question Dennis was about to ask.

 Sunday, June 16, 2013